About JonnyFind out more

 …and all things related to helping troubled kids to recover.

-And, as my gift to you, all subscribers get a complimentary copy of my little e-book, “Connecting With Troubled Young People.”
+As my gift to you, all subscribers get a complimentary copy of my little e-book, “Connecting With Troubled Young People.”

 Thanks for your interest in the website – I hope it’ll be helpful to you!